steven-buytaert/snippets/umem/Readme.md

 total, is shown, as well as the number of chunks currently in the memory manager and the contention rate per second, on the memory manager.

-The sample application will perform some simple checks to see if the block contents have been tampered with, before releasing the block.
-The simple thread id, allocated at the start, is used as the tags content for each block and is also checked upon.
+The sample application will perform some checks to see if the block contents have been tampered with, before releasing the block.
+The thread id, allocated at the start, is used as the tags content for each block and is also checked upon.